vytautas-sablinskas/OnlineMMOBot/README.md

 ### Installation
 1. Clone this repository.
-2. Install required packages from `import_requirements.txt`.
-3. Navigate to the main folder.
+2. Navigate to the main folder.

 ### Usage
 1. Launch the project.